 The district is committed to providing an orderly, respectful environment that is conducive to learning.
 To create and maintain this kind of an environment, it is necessary to regulate public conduct on school property and at school functions.
 For purposes of this section of the code, "public" shall mean all persons when on school property or attending a school function including students, teachers or district personnel.
 The restrictions on public conduct on school property and at school functions contained in this code are not intended to limit freedom of speech or peaceful assembly.
 The district recognizes that free inquiry and free expression are indispensable to the objectives of the district.
 The purpose of this code is to maintain public order and prevent abuse of the rights of others.
-All persons on school property or attending a school function are expected to be properly attired for the purpose they are on school property.
+All persons on school property or attending a school function shall conduct themselves in a respectful and orderly manner.
+In addition, all persons on school property or attending a school function are expected to be properly attired for the purpose they are on school property.
 Students and visitors are expected to behave in a mature, respectful manner at school-sponsored public events.
 Behavior such as negative cheering, obscene gestures, foul language, disorderly conduct, throwing of objects, or disrupting a performance will not be tolerated.
 This includes any function on school property or off school property.